 We like to personalize a bit our videos and record at least the introduction and the conclusion of each course where we film ourselves explaining what the course will be about.

-For that, a simple camera will do and you might already have a built-in web camera in your computer that will work just great.
+For that, a simple camera will do and you might already have a built-in web camera on your computer that will work just great.

 You should try out your built-in camera first, to see if it works well.
 In most cases, it probably works just fine and it's all that you need.

-Using the built-in web camera of your computer has the big advantage that it's always correctly positioned, and it does not take extra space in your desk.
-Also, it does not require you to use extra mounts or a more complicated set up.
+Using the built-in web camera of your computer has a big advantage in that it's always correctly positioned, and it does not take up extra space on your desk.
+Also, it does not require you to use extra mounts or a more complicated setup.